4383/bookmarks/README.md

 This isn't a promotional website, I only store here things that I use daily or that are useful for me, so sorry I don't accept promotional links.

-Import your own from google bookmarks [with this script](https://gist.github.com/4383/1ccd5efe6d84d140da6c56689ac64a1e).
+Import your own from google bookmarks [with this script](https://gist.github.com/4383/1ccd5efe6d84d140da6c56689ac64a1e) and create your own github repo to manage your bookmarks.

 Also you can find [my personal notes and drafts available here](https://herve.beraud.io/notes/).